 Some members of the community wanted to increase the required lot width to 800 feet for new lots in the Agricultural/Rural Zone; others wanted to allow much smaller and more flexible lot sizes with fewer requirements; others wanted to apply site plan review to all new home projects; and others suggested only allowing agricultural uses.
 In the end, the combination of proposed lot size, uses, and subdivision controls were the most viable compromise to balance many conflicting priorities and viewpoints to achieve the goals of encouraging the wide variety of agriculture and ag commerce that currently exists in Ulysses, while also preserving farmland and open space.

-Prepared by planning consultants Randall + West on behalf of Town of Ulysses Zoning Update Steering Committee.
+Prepared by planning consultant C.J.
+Randall on behalf of the Town of Ulysses.